COVID-19 EDUCATIONAL RESOURCES

 AFRICAN TEEN GEEKS

 The African TeenGeeks has developed the E Lockdown School in response to the COVID19 pandemic.
 MsZora is an artificial intelligence based educational platform and has offered live classes since 30 March 2020.

 Vodacom has a free e-School Portal.
 It covers the R-12 syllabus across all subjects.

-SOUTH AFRICAN CAREER GUIDANCE RESOURCES
+SOUTH AFRICAN CAREER RESOURCES

 Gradesmatch technology is designed to map career data to learners, teachers, and mentors, assisting in making well-incomed career decisions to improve long-term education and career outcomes.
 The website is free for all learners and zero-rated on all major network carriers.

 BRIDGE APP BY GRADESMATCH